Aaron98990/ways-of-the-game/fouls.md

 **Don't make it complicated: If anyone thinks its playing in a dangerous manner and they are not just saying it because the ball was played on the ground, just call it.**

 ## Kicking/throwing an object
-> play is restarted with a direct free kick from the position where the object struck or would have struck the person or the ball or interfered with play:
+> If a player who is on or off the field of play throws or kicks an object (other than the match ball) at an opposing player, or throws or kicks an object (including a ball) at an opposing substitute, substituted or sent-off player, team official, or a match official or the match ball, play is restarted with a direct free kick from the position where the object struck or would have struck the person or the ball.
+If this position is off the field of play, the free kick is taken on the nearest point on the boundary line; a penalty kick is awarded if this is within the offender’s penalty area.
-> - If a player [...] throws or kicks an object (including a ball) at [another person] or the match ball or
+>
-> - If a [non-player on the team lists] or player temporarily off the field of play throws or kicks an object onto the field of play and it interferes with play, an opponent or match official
+> If a substitute, substituted or sent-off player, player temporarily off the field of play or team official throws or kicks an object onto the field of play and it interferes with play, an opponent or match official, play is restarted with a direct free kick (or penalty kick) where the object interfered with play or struck or would have struck the opponent, match official or the ball.
 >
-> Law 12.4 (I re-worded a lot so not an exact quote)
+> Law 12.4 (last two paragraphs)

 - [A player kicks an extra ball on the field at the game ball while the ball is in play.
 The restart is a direct free kick from where the balls made contact and a caution for SPA or lack of respect for the game.](https://www.reddit.com/r/soccer/comments/13o1pw4/comert_kicks_another_ball_at_vin%C3%ADcius_to_stop_an/)

 ## Offense outside the field of play
 > If, when the ball is in play:
-> - a player commits an offense [against anyone except a team-mate or outside agent] outside the field of play or
+> - a player commits an offense against against a match official or an opposing player, substitute, substituted or sent-off player, or team official outside the field of play or
-> - a [non-player on the team lists] commits an offense against, or interferes with, an opposing player or a match official outside the field of play,
+> - a substitute, substituted or sent-off player, or team official commits an offense against, or interferes with, an opposing player or a match official outside the field of play,
 > play is restarted with a free kick on the boundary line nearest to where the offense/interference occurred;
 > Law 12.4